Skip to main content

 • Often times a player can misinterpret a clue as a Chop Move when it really had some other meaning.
 If this happens, after they discard their new Chop, everyone else on the team will know that an accidental Chop Move has occurred.

-• Later on in the game, sometimes a player in this situation can retroactively realize that they have made a mistake by Chop Moving earlier on.
+• Later on in the game, sometimes a player in this situation will realize that they have made a mistake by Chop Moving earlier on.
 They might be tempted to shift their chop back to where it is supposed to be.